 “What I feel when reading these chapters is that there is a lot of repetition in what is written.
 It is written forwards, backwards, upside down, sideways and inside out.
 I am guessing to appeal to all types of learners to help us better understand what accounting is all about.

 I am not really a fan of reading, so this makes it hard.
 Although a deeper understanding is the aim, I do like to get to the “clear cut facts”.
 I would actually benefit more if the information, such as the rules were told, explained and then examples given.
 I feel that there is no structure to the writing and every now and again I feel like I am finding grammatical errors that make the information confusing to me.

 However, I know that it is a requirement of me to read for my studies.
 I will just have to come up with a strategy for my reading to become more efficient so I can spend more time on my assignments.”

 And ‘real’ learning is enjoyable.
 Perhaps it is challenging and stretching at times (maybe most of the time), and requires us to make the mental effort to understand new concepts and ideas for ourselves; but ‘real’ learning is just fun.
 And it is addictive: once bitten, you can find yourself learning everyday for the rest of your life.
-And if you do this, you will end up knowing a lot of stuff; really knowing it in your heart, and in your life, and in your mind and thoughts.
+And if you do this, you will end up knowing a lot; really knowing it in your heart, and in your life, and in your mind and thoughts.
 And you will be a different person; changing just a little bit everyday: